 Which company to choose?

-2 airlines operate inter-island flights in Hawaii: Hawaiian Airlines and Mokulele Airlines .
+3 companies operate inter-island flights in Hawaii: Hawaiian Airlines, Southwest (newcomer since March 2019) and Mokulele Airlines.
 Island Air stopped its flights in November 2017.
-Hawaiian Airlines is a classic regular airlines, while Mokulele Airlines offers flights on small propeller aircraft boarding a small dedicated terminal, often on the tarmac, in a "free style"mode for which bookings are only open 3 months before departure.
+Hawaiian Airlines is a classic regular airline, Southwest is a low-cost airline but integrates good services such as 2 check-in baggages included, while Mokulele Airlines offers trips in small propeller aircraft boarded in a small dedicated terminal, often on the tarmac, in "free style" mode whose bookings are only open 3 months before departure.

 The advantage of the latter, Mokulele Airlines, is that the time spent on the transfer is reduced, with the requirement to arrive only 1 hour before the flight, while for Hawaiian Airlines, it is advisable on their website to arrive 2 hours before departure (1h30 for Honolulu).
 Nevertheless, it is more likely that a flight will be delayed or cancelled with Mokulele Airlines and quite honestly, Hawaii's airports are small, especially in Big Island and Kauai, where sometimes only 10-20 minutes are enough in off-peak periods between the passage of security and boarding the plane with Hawaiian Airlines (remember to check the deadline for checking in checked baggage).